 The Company offers a variety of health and welfare and retirement programs to all eligible employees.
-The NEOs generally are eligible for the same benefit programs on the same basis as the rest of employees.
+The NEOs and other Company officers generally are eligible for the same benefit programs on the same basis as the rest of employees.
 The Company's health and welfare programs include medical, dental and vision.
-In addition to the foregoing, the NEOs are eligible to participate in the following program:
+In addition to the foregoing, the NEOs and other Company officers are eligible to participate in the following program:

 401(k) Profit Sharing Plan.
 The Company maintains a defined contribution profit sharing plan for employees (the "401(k)") that is administered by a committee of trustees appointed by the Company.
 All employees are eligible to participate upon the completion of one month of employment, subject to minimum age requirements.
-In past years, the Company has made contributions to the 401(k) without regard to current or accumulated net profits of the Company, but the Company suspended matching contributions at the beginning of January 2015.
+In past years, the Company has made contributions to the 401(k) without regard to current or accumulated net profits of the Company, but stopped those contributions in 2015.
+The Company reenacted matching contributions in January 2021.